Physiology & function of the spinal cord, Lateral & medial brainstem pathway

 - It transmits motor signals from the cortex to the muscles of the body and the face through the descending tracts.

 - It contains preganglionic neurons of the autonomic nervous system.

 Physiology of the motor descending tracts

 The motor descending tracts can be functionally divided into two major groups:

 - Pyramidal tracts: these tracts originate in the cerebral cortex, carrying motor fibers to the spinal cord and brainstem.
 They are responsible for the voluntary control of the muscles of the body and face.
 They comprise the corticospinal (ventral and lateral) and corticobulbar tracts.

 - Extrapyramidal tracts: these tracts originate in the brainstem, carrying motor fibers to the spinal cord.
-They are responsible for the automatic (subconscious) muscle control to support muscle tone, balance, posture, and equilibrium.
-They receive input from premotor areas, and the cerebellum.
+They are responsible for automatic (subconscious) muscle control to support muscle tone, balance, posture, and equilibrium.
+They receive input from premotor areas and the cerebellum.

 These tracts terminate in the ventral horn anterior horn cells (AHCs) of the spinal cord either directly or indirectly through interneurons.
 It should be noted that alpha motor neurons present in the ventral horn are topographically organized, with the cells controlling the distal portions of the limbs represented most laterally, and the cells controlling the proximal portions represented more medially.
 The ventral horn also contains the smaller gamma motor neurons.

 About 60% of the corticospinal tract fibers have their cell bodies in the primary motor cortex, in the precentral gyrus of the frontal lobe, and in the premotor area.
 Primary and secondary somatosensory cortical areas located in the parietal lobe give rise to about 40% of the fibers of the corticospinal tract.